anishghimire862/nuxt-content-blog/content/blog/ai-agents-introduction-and-implementation.md

 posted: "March 20, 2025"
 author: "anish-ghimire"
 banner: "/img/ai-introduction/ai-agents-introduction-banner.png"
-bannerAlt: "AI Agents - Introduction and Example"
+bannerAlt: "AI Agents - Introduction and Example Banner"
 ---

 [Artificial Intelligence](https://sarvalekh.com/blog/an-introduction-to-artificial-intelligence) is growing at a very fast pace.
 The surge in transformer-based models like [GPT](https://openai.com/index/gpt-4/), [Qwen](https://qwen.readthedocs.io/en/latest/) and [Gemini](https://gemini.google.com/), along with open-source innovations, has accelerated advancements in generative AI much faster than in other branches of AI.
+AI Agents have played a vital role in the growth and adoption of AI.

+In this blog, we'll discuss the following topics:

+- <a href="#what-is-an-ai-agent" target="_self">AI Agent Introduction</a>
+- <a href="#types-of-ai-agents" target="_self">Types of AI Agents</a>
+- <a href="#connection-of-ai-agents-with-generative-ai-gen-ai" target="_self">Connection of AI Agents with Generative AI</a>
+- <a href="#why-are-ai-agents-required" target="_self">Why are AI Agents required?</a>
+- <a href="#an-example-of-ai-agent-in-customer-support" target="_self">An Example of AI Agent In Customer Support</a>
+- <a href="#customer-support-ai-agent-implementation-with-nodejs-and-ollama" target="_self">Customer Support AI Agent Implementation with NodeJS and Ollama</a>

-# What is an AI Agent?
+## What is an AI Agent?

 An Artificial Intelligence (AI) [Agent](https://github.com/resources/articles/ai/what-are-ai-agents) is a software program that can perceive its environment, make decisions, and autonomously perform tasks to achieve predefined or dynamic goals.